-Extra Contract Teachers in Andhra Pradesh, India
+Extra contract teachers in Andhra Pradesh, India

-Over the past two decades, attempts to achieve Education for All (EFA) goals has led to dynamic improvements in school access and enrollment for many developing countries, but has also created difficulties with regards to maintaining and improving school quality.
+Over the past two decades, attempts to achieve Education for All (EFA) goals has led to dynamic improvements in school access and enrollment for many low- and middle-income countries, but has also created difficulties with regards to maintaining and improving school quality.
 Increased primary school enrollment has, in some areas, resulted in classroom overcrowding, which can negatively impact student learning.
 However, recruiting enough teachers and posting them in areas where they are needed remains a persistent problem.
 The challenge is both fiscal (since teacher salaries account for the largest component of education spending) and logistical (since teachers are less willing to be deployed to underserved and remote areas where their need is the greatest).

-Governments in several developing countries have in many places responded to this challenge by staffing unfilled teaching positions with locally-hired contract teachers who are not civil service employees.
+Governments in several low- and middle-income countries have in many places responded to this challenge by staffing unfilled teaching positions with locally-hired contract teachers who are not civil service employees.
 These teachers are hired locally on renewable contracts, tend to be less qualified and less trained, and are typically paid much lower salaries.
 This has been a controversial policy, with advocates citing higher teacher accountability and lower costs of contract teachers, and critics arguing that using untrained teachers would not improve learning and would de-professionalize education in the long-run.

 Contract teacher programs in India were originally initiated as a way to staff remote and underserved areas, however, their use has since expanded due to fiscal pressures.
 For example, in the large Indian states of Uttar Pradesh, Bihar, and Madhya Pradesh, over 25 percent of primary school teachers are on short-term contracts, rather than regular civil service teachers.

-Andhra Pradesh (AP) is the fifth largest state in India, with a population of over 80 million, 73 percent of whom live in rural areas.
+Andhra Pradesh (AP) is the fifth largest state in India, with a population of over eighty million, 73 percent of whom live in rural areas.
 There are a total of over 60,000 government-run schools in AP and over 80 percent of children in rural areas attend such schools.
 All regular teachers are employed by the state and their salary is mostly determined by experience, with no component based on performance.
 These salaries and benefits comprise over 90 percent of expenditure on primary education in AP.
 Contract teachers, on the other hand, are generally hired at the school level.
 They usually have either a high school or college degree, but typically have no formal teacher training.
 Their contracts are renewed annually and they are not protected by any civil-service rules.
-With a salary of Rs.1,000-1,500/month, they are paid less than one fifth the average salary of a regular government teacher.
+With a salary of INR 1,000-1,500 (Indian rupees) per month, they are paid less than one fifth the average salary of a regular government teacher.

-Researchers sought to investigate three questions using a randomized experiment: (i) What is the impact of contract teachers on student learning? (ii) Which students benefited from the additional teacher and (iii) How the behavior of contract teachers compared with those of regular teachers.
-While the three questions above were answered using a randomized experiment, the rich data collected also allowed for non-experimental comparisons of the effectiveness of regular teachers and contract teachers.
+Researchers sought to investigate three questions using a randomized experiment: (i) What is the impact of contract teachers on student learning? (ii) Which students benefited from the additional teacher and (iii) How the behavior of contract teachers compared with those of regular teachers?
+While the three questions above were answered using a randomized evaluation, the rich data collected also allowed for non-experimental comparisons of the effectiveness of regular teachers and contract teachers.
 The study was conducted across a representative sample of 200 government-run schools in rural AP, with 100 schools selected by lottery to receive an extra contract in addition to their allocation of regular and contract teachers.

 Schools that were selected for the program were informed in a letter from the District administration that they had been granted authorization and funds to hire an additional contract teacher, and that they were expected to follow the normal procedures and guidelines for hiring such a teacher.
 The teachers were allocated to the school, allowing the school administrators, not the state, the ability to choose the teacher’s specific grade and role most tailored to their needs.
 Since this is the typical procedure for hiring and using contract teachers, the intervention was designed to be an “as is” evaluation of the contract teacher policy of the Government of Andhra Pradesh.